PeterAustria/node-red-contrib-ta-cmi/README.md

 ### 0.1.8 Fixed issue with undefined variable

+### 0.1.9 Digital and analog network inputs added (experimental)
+- As of a user request digital and analog network inputs for the UVR1611 were added.
+Because I do not have a 1611 available for testing, these settings are currently experimental until I get a resposse to see if it works as expected.
+- Help text for the info tab enhanced
+- Language translations in the UI improved

 ## FAQ

 ### After redeploying, the node desplays `too many requests to C.M.I. (max 1 per min allowed)`.